Ardius/Python-ABC/Pyllole/Inheritance_Multiple.md

 ---

-_This work is a derivative of ["Learn X in Y minutes"](https://github.com/adambard/learnxinyminutes-docs) by [adambard](https://github.com/adambard), used under a CC BY-SA 3.0 license._
+_This content is a derivative of ["Learn X in Y minutes"](https://github.com/adambard/learnxinyminutes-docs) by [adambard](https://github.com/adambard), used under a CC BY-SA 3.0 license._